The Tower Tarot Card DESCRIPTION: illustration, colors, and symbolism

 A statement that represents The Tower Tarot Card: I am ready to evolve!

 The Tower Tarot Card – IN GENERAL

 - The Tower Tarot Card is a sign that things are about to change drastically.
 It is one of the most feared cards, besides the Devil and Death cards.
 But, the Tower has both positive and negative aspects.
 You might be wondering if a loss is around the corner.
 One of its meanings is release and tragedy.
 But it could be, also the possibility of a fresh start.
 Just do not try to resist as this is necessary.
 Everything is about to shift.
 And when it is all done and the dust settles, peace and enlightenment come.
 The Tower can also indicate violence or assault.
 So, it can be a warning to be mindful of your personal safety when getting out there and meeting new people.
 Do not be overly cautious.
 But take appropriate safety precautions.

 - Upright: The Tower tarot card equals insecurity when it comes to career and money.
-The card indicates the loss of a job, a long period of unemployment, or a very stressful work environment or failure out of nowhere.
+The card indicates the loss of a job, a long period of unemployment, a very stressful work environment, or failure out of nowhere.
 The Tower often symbolizes financial ruin, legal trouble, or bankruptcy.
 Unless the card has fallen in the past position, this isn’t the time for frivolous spending.
 So, just embrace a conservative attitude until this period has passed.
 Thankfully, even the powerful changes the Tower brings won’t last forever.
 However, it may also indicate a big change in your current position which will bring you unwelcome stress and may prove difficult but could ultimately lead to a better position or more security.
 Financially, The Tower Tarot Card warns you to be careful with money.
 Avoid risky investments.
-If you haven’t put any money aside for a rainy day, you’d better do so quickly.

 The Tower Tarot Card and HEALTH